Slum clearance in India: Mumbai

 Between 2008 and 2010, the state government gifted over 500 acre of slum areas to six developments on a first-come-first-serve basis, without any checks taking place on developer's credentials and under Section 3K of the Slum Act, which bypasses the usually mandatory requirement to obtain 70% consent of slum dwellers.
 Section 3K was added to the act in 1999, although remained unused until nearly 1 decade later to approve a scheme at Golibar in Santa Cruz, involving the redevelopment of 123 acre in August 2008.
 Despite legal challenges by slum dwellers, the Bombay High Court cleared the development which saw violent protests and residents blocking access to a demolition squad.

 In Mumbai, slum residents only have free housing entitlement if they have lived in a cleared area prior to 1995, or 2000 in some cases, a caveat which prevents over 70% of slum dwellers receiving a free home and thus needing to migrate to another slum.
-In 2011, a battle between residents and a develop occurred in Ganesh Krupa Society, Mumbai's largest slum, as the developer intended on razing the area to make way for a new commercial development.
+In 2011, a battle between residents and a developer occurred in Ganesh Krupa Society, Mumbai's largest slum, as the developer intended on razing the area to make way for a new commercial development.
 In January 2011, violence occurred when a high court order to evict 45 families failed to be effective, as the families alleged their signatures had been forged, with a resident suggesting that "even a dead woman's signature was forged".
 By March 2011, over 300 dwellings had already been demolished.
 The conflict was not unusual, as conflicts between developers and residents had been occurring across the city for over a decade beforehand.
 In the 12 years up to 2011, just 100,000 homes had been built under slum renewal schemes, yet 35% of people rehoused eventually returned to the slums due to unaffordable costs in their new accommodation.
 As of 2011 estimates, 1.2 million homes would be required to house the population then living in Mumbai's slums.